SymbioticLove/Restaurant-POS-Front-end/README.md

 - Employee data and payroll management
 - Ordering and reporting capabilities
 - Secure and local server-based system
+- 5555 functions as a permanent debugging login and can be used to access the POS system in a debugging capacity regardless of server connection.
+Entering orders under this number is untested and likely will result in breaking conflicts.

 ## Installation
 1. Clone the repository or download the source code files.